Alleanza Nazzjonali Repubblikana

-Alleanza Nazzjonali Republikana (ANR) (National Republican Alliance) was a Maltese pressure group formed in 2005 with Martin Degiorgio, Philip Beattie and Paul Salomone as its spokespersons.
+The Alleanza Nazzjonali Repubblikana (ANR, National Republican Alliance) was a Maltese pressure group formed on 29 August 2005 with Martin Degiorgio, Philip Beattie and Paul Salomone as its spokespersons.

 It had been described as "far-right" and was thought to have connections with the political party Imperium Europa.
 However, the Alliance disclaimed any such connections, describing itself as "a conservative, Christian-inspired, nationalist political pressure group".

 The Alliance organised two demonstrations against illegal immigration in Valletta in 2005 and 2006.
 It faded with the creation of the National Action party in 2007.